paatisanchez/obr-scanner/compare-documents/README.md

 4. **Use the GUI**

    A GUI window will open.
 Click on "Select File 1" and "Select File 2" to choose the `.brl`, `.docx` or `.txt` files you want to compare.
-After selecting the files, click "Compare Documents" to see the differences and accuracy.
+After selecting the files, click "Compare Documents" to see the differences

-Sure, here's the revised README section including your specific usage recommendation:

 ---